All Episodes

 So it pays for the whole thing.

-So it will pay for it.
+So it pays for it.

 You're trying to incentivize those trillions to come back here with a low repatriation rate.